 Fashioned from heat-dissipating CNC machined aluminium, it is designed to last, although we have certainly found other models that are built from sturdier stuff, so we wouldn't suggest dropping it under a bus.
-But then we'd never suggest that.
+But then, we'd never suggest that.

 The integrated USB charging stick is a killer feature, making locating a charging cable redundant, although it means you'll need to choose an external battery carefully if you ever want to charge while riding.
-You might also find it's tricky to plug directly into a laptop or wall socket, so consider buying a male-to-female USB lead.
+You might also find it tricky to plug directly into a laptop or wall socket, so consider buying a male-to-female USB lead.

 The Exposure Strada SL has a maximum output of 900 lumens, which is comfortably bright enough to light the way on dark country lanes.
 In fact, for most riders, this is all the light you’ll ever need.
 Not only that, but the Strada SL has a road-specific beam pattern, throwing out a spread of light designed to provide maximum illumination while not dazzling other road users.

 The Strada SL has seven settings in all, including a daytime-specific flashing mode, with battery life falling anywhere between two hours and 36 hours.
 It’s a clever bit of kit, too, with the rear display showing how much burn time you have left for your selected mode, plus there are additional traffic light-coloured LEDs.

 There’s no getting away from the fact that the Strada SL is pricey, even for a 900-lumen light, but what sets Exposure’s design apart is the build quality.
 The CNC-machined unit is finished to the highest standard and comes with a quality quick-release bracket.
 It’s made in Britain, too.